Carr, Raiders overcome windy, wintry weather to down Browns

 The wind, measured from the west at 35 mph at kickoff, made it difficult for both quarterbacks to throw; affected every punt and kick; and forced the 12,000 fans to bundle up as it felt more like a game in late December — or in Cleveland, early May.

+“I’m from the beach,” Renfrow said.
+“That was more wind than a hurricane it seemed like.
+It was coming sideways, backwards and forward.”

 Carr did an excellent job managing the clock in the final minute of the first half to set up Carlson’s 33-yard field goal as time expired to put the Raiders up 6-3.

-The Raiders appeared to take the lead earlier in the second quarter when Carr connected with Henry Ruggs III in the back right corner of the end zone from 11 yards.
-However, Ruggs was ruled out of bounds and the call was upheld — it was difficult to tell if his second foot was in — following a video review and Raiders challenge.
+The Raiders appeared to take the lead in the second quarter when Carr connected with Henry Ruggs III in the back right corner of the end zone.
+However, Ruggs was ruled out of bounds and the call was upheld following a video review and Raiders challenge.

 Las Vegas settled for Carlson’s 29-yard field goal to tie it 3-3.